Nihilus13/Pixabay-search/README.md

 ### View

-Thanks to Android Data Binding mechanism `Activity` or `Fragment` acts as a Dummy View.
-It does not contain any presentation or render logic. `View` is only responsible for getting an instance of `ViewState` and render it in `Render` classes.
+`Activity` or `Fragment` observes instance of `ViewState` and render it in `Render` classes.
 List of images is implement with usage of adapter delegate pattern.

 ### ViewModel